aestimosolver/aestimo/README.md

 Running the Code
 ----------------
 Most of the code is written in Python, and thus is platform independent.
-After extracting the aestimo_x.y.zip file to a folder, user may point the files that are written below in the related folder.
-Here x.y is the version number.
+After extracting the aestimo_x.y.zip file to a folder, or installing with pip command, user may need add the PATH of aestimo.py file to system's PATH variable.
+On Linux systems this can be done by adding the following line at the end of the ~/.bashrc file.

-  * main.py - The file that you need to run.
-  * config.py - A simple configuration file.
-You must enter the input filename into this configuration file.
-  * database.py - A database for materials properties.
-  * aestimo.py - Main program which uses the Numpy library.
-Use this one for your conduction band calculations and gamma valley electrons.
-  * aestimo_eh.py - Calculator for valence band calculations and holes.
-  * VBHM.py - A class file for 3x3 k.p method.
-  * sample-X.py - Some samples files (X) are included in the package with prefix "sample-".
-  * main_iterating.py - A script for simulating a design several times while varying a parameter over a range of values.
-  * README - A readme file as you noticed.
-  * README_OUTPUTS - A readme about the structure of output files.
-  * COPYING - License of the software.
-  * AUTHORS - List of the committers.
-  * /outputs - Output folder.
-  * /outputs_eh - Output folder for aestimo_eh.

-First of all, user must prepare or use an input file.
-This file must specified in `config.py` file.
-There are other options in `config.py` file like necessary output files and on/off options for result viewer and in-run messages.
-After specifiying an input file in `config.py`, user can run the aestimo easily with executing the command

-    ./aestimo.py

-for conduction band calculations.
-For valence band calculations, aestimo uses a 3x3 k.p model which includes strain.
-After editing `config.py` for input file, execute the command

-    ./aestimo_eh.py

-For simulating a design several times while varying a parameter over a range of values, edit the `main_iterating.py` file for your needs, and then execute it as

-    ./main_iterating.py

-If the output file options are true in ``config.py`` file, results can be found in the outputs folder.
+    export PATH=/home/PATHTOAESTIMO:$PATH

+Here, user must know the real path instead of `/home/PATHTOAESTIMO`.

+After adding the PATH information, user can run `aestimo.py` in any folder.
+Please visit examples folder and run

+    aestimo.py -i sample_1qw_barrierdope_ingaas.py

+If the use want to see the results drawn after the end of simulation, -d argument can be used:

+    aestimo.py -d -i sample_1qw_barrierdope_ingaas.py

+In addition to running, `config.py`file also has important parameters for the simulation.

-## Outputs Folder
+## Outputs

+The results will be saved to a new folder with the name of input file.
 In this directory, you can find 5 different files after a successful simulation.
 Each file have some data rows which are explained below.
-Creation of the files can be controlled in config.py file.

 efield.dat
 ----------